 Affably Evil: Trent Donnovich, despite his portrayal as a Corrupt Corporate Executive in the first episode and a harsh first meeting with Arbiter, later tries to make friends with him and invites him to the wedding "church".

-The hacker Duncan in season 6 seems to qualify so far.
+Duncan in season 6 seems to qualify.

 Amazingly, Chief has also become this in some recent episodes, seeming to embody Jon's wild, silly, artistic, and emotional side while Arbiter embodies his logical thought, controlled behaviour, and cynicism.
 But how much Chief channels Graham and how much he is of his classic stupid self vaires from episode to episode.